 - Professional Development – Nursing Grand Rounds, professional nursing certifications, QUEST, continuing education

-- Shared Governance – Quality & Safety Council, Professional Development Council, Research Council, Practice Council, Recruitment & Retention Council, Leadership Council, Advanced Practice Registered Nurse Council, and Unit Councils.
+- Shared Governance – Nursing Quality & Safety Council, Nursing Professional Development Council, Nursing Innovation & Evidence-Based Council, Nursing Practice Council, Nursing Retention & Recruitment Council, Nursing Leadership Council, Advanced Practice Registered Nurse Council, and Nursing Unit Councils.

 - Professional Recognition – DAISY Awards, Nurse Excellence Awards, QUEST